Help Docs Developer Resources Sending API Requests

 Example using curl:

-curl -X POST https://app.rumbleup.com/api/project/stats -u '<YOUR_ACCOUNT_CID>:<YOUR_API_KEY>'
+curl -X POST https://app.rumbleup.com/api/account/get -u '<YOUR_ACCOUNT_CID>:<YOUR_API_KEY>'

 Pagination